pietrofranceschi/MetabolomicsNetwork/content/join/joinus.md

 +++

 Our objective is to make the Network as ***open*** and ***flexible*** as possible.
-Every researcher/professional active in the field of metabolomics is welcomed.
+Everybody active in the field of metabolomics is invited to apply and participate.

 * Membership is free of charge
-* The name of the associates and their affiliation will be displeyed on the network website
+* The name of the associates and their affiliation will be displayed on the network website
 * Members will be automatically added to the Network newsletter

 <h5>To join the network</h5>

 Contact by e-mail one of the promoters sending a request of association.
 The e-mail should include:

-* a statement specifying that you accept to appear on the network website and to be added to the network newsletter
+* a statement confirming your explicit consent to have your contact details on the network website and your consent to be added to the network newsletter.
 * your affiliation
-* the name of two network members who support your application
+* the registration form, duly completed

-Fill the registration form.
+The Members will have their names, affiliation and contact details reported on the network website and will automatically receive the Network newsletter